Ah, happiness. It’s one of life’s holy grails. Right?

 So what really comes first, my dears?
 Happiness, or the conditions we think we need to meet to have it?
 And a bit more truth-telling from me will take us deeper.

-Before my beloved mother got so ill last fall and Hurricane Michael struck as she was recovering from surgery, and before Panama City’s medical community was punched hard by hurricane damage and my mother went weeks with little care, and then died in January, I was really still putting conditions on my own happiness.
+Before my beloved mother got so ill in the fall of 2018, and Hurricane Michael struck as she was recovering from surgery, and Panama City, Florida’s medical community was decimated by hurricane damage and my mother went weeks with little care, and then died in January, I was really still putting conditions on my own happiness.

 In truth, I was driven!
 Always striving, working, and thinking.
 Planning and assessing.
 Improving.